|

 of tenancy and change of supply and to avoid the need to estimate

 readings when access to the property cannot be obtained.
+However, within the current UK market,

 the structure of the industry acts as a disincentive to the